frontenddogma/web-development-glossary/manuscript/t.md

 : → Digital Rights Management

 Telnet
 : An application protocol used on the Internet or local area network to provide a bidirectional interactive text-oriented communication facility using a virtual terminal connection.
-User data is interspersed in-band with Telnet control information in an 8-bit byte oriented data connection over the Transmission Control Protocol (TCP).
+User data is interspersed in-band with Telnet control information in an 8-bit byte-oriented data connection over the Transmission Control Protocol (TCP).
 Telnet was developed in 1969 beginning with RFC&nbsp;15, extended in RFC&nbsp;855, and standardized as Internet Engineering Task Force (IETF) Internet Standard STD 8, one of the first Internet standards.
 The name stands for “teletype network.”&nbsp;[†](#w-telnet)

 Template
 : A static or dynamic file used to create or duplicate other files.